-This is the third in a series of four posts on the “union triad.”
+This is the third in a series of four posts.

 Community building has much in common with organizing.
 Successful organizers are usually embedded in communities.
 Of all activity in the labor movement community building is most ignored and least understood.
 Very few unions hire staff or designate leaders that dedicate a portion of their efforts to coalitional work or community outreach.